-Your entire codebase, deeply understood
+Your entire engineering context, deeply understood

 uv tool install chunkhound